9 Day Lemosho Route

 he Lemosho route is regarded as one of the prettiest routes on Kilimanjaro.
 We begin from the west, trekking in the fertile rainforest until we reach the wildflowers of the heath ecosystem.
 Approaching from the west, we cross one of most beautiful areas on Kilimanjaro, the Shira Plateau, before traversing the mountain along the southern circuit.

 The total time on the mountain is 7 days.
 While the Lemosho route can be done in 7 days, we recommend the Lemosho 8 day hike.
+The 7-Day is the most difficult of the 7-Day routes (Machame and Rongai are less difficult).
 The 7-day route involves a long day of hiking on day 4 where we go from Shira One Camp to Barranco Camp.

 Our trips begin and end at our lodge in Moshi, Tanzania.